SCHW-PD Q1 2026 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-- Digital Asset Strategy: The launch of the crypto offering is seen as a response to client demand, with expectations of significant asset consolidation into Schwab's platform.
+• Digital Assets Strategy: The launch of Schwab Crypto is seen as a response to client demand, with expectations that clients will naturally migrate their crypto assets to Schwab.